otto67/PoissonSolverPy/readme.md

 # Test repository to learn python / git
-The code solves a poisson equation with bc's and right hand side prescribed through a simple user interface.
+The code solves a Poisson equation with bc's and right hand side prescribed through a simple user interface.
 ### Note

 * For now, only essential (Dirichlet) boundary conditions are considered.